KWDB/docs/en/development/connect-kaiwudb/java/connect-mybatis.md

 ![img](../../../static/development/mybatis.png)

-After integrating KaiwuDB JDBC and MyBatis with SpringBoot, you can define entity classes, Mapper interfaces, service interfaces and implementations, and controllers to enable interaction with KWDB data.
+After integrating KaiwuDB JDBC and MyBatis with SpringBoot, you can define entity classes, Mapper interfaces, service interfaces and implementations, and controllers to enable interaction with KWDB.

 ### Time-Series Data